By: Stephanie Porfiris, June 03 2021

-Today, the Honourable Mélanie Joly, Minister of Economic Development and Official Languages and Minister responsible for FedDev Ontario, announced an investment of over $5.8 million for Elevate to launch a new and innovative job success program, Elevate Talent.
+When the Honourable Mélanie Joly, Minister of Economic Development and Official Languages and Minister responsible for FedDev Ontario, made an announcement to support underrepresented workers in the tech sector in 2020, Elevate Talent was born.
+With an investment of over $5.8 million, Elevate was able to launch this skills training and job placement program.
 She was joined by Mayor John Tory, who announced additional support for Elevate from the City of Toronto.
 This comprehensive program will reskill 5,300 job seekers from underrepresented communities, including Black, Indigenous, People of Colour, 2SLGBTQ+, and Francophone professionals in the Greater Toronto and Hamilton Area and match them with job openings in technology and innovation-based organizations, start-ups and the creative industries.

 “For too long, members of underrepresented groups have experienced unique and systemic hurdles to their career advancement.
 Now, after facing disproportionate impacts of the pandemic, individuals in these communities need support more than ever,” said the Honourable Mélanie Joly, Minister of Economic Development and Official Languages and Minister Responsible for FedDev Ontario.
 “With today’s investment for Elevate, our message is clear: we are here to support a strong, skilled, diverse andinclusive economy for everyone.”